Transport-enabled entangling gate for trapped ions

-Rather than applying a constant frequency correction for the light shift, our control over ion velocity during transport allows us to implement a dynamic Stark shift correction.
-We create a `modified-velocity waveform' by making further small adjustments to the sampling density in each segment of the waveform.
-The adjustments produce an additional time-varying Doppler shift $\delta_{D}(t)$ on the laser tones that counteracts the intensity-dependent Stark shift ($\delta_{g}=\delta_{D}(t)=\Delta_{S}(t)$).
+Rather than applying a constant frequency correction for the light shift, the ion transport allows us to implement a unique dynamic Stark shift correction using our control over ion velocity.
+We create a ``modified-velocity waveform" by making further small adjustments to the sampling density in each segment of the waveform.
+The adjustments produce an additional time-varying Doppler shift $\delta_{D}(t)$ on the laser tones that counteracts the intensity-dependent Stark shift ($\delta_{g}(t)=\delta_{D}(t)=\Delta_{S}(t)$).
 Using the bare, Doppler-shifted sideband frequencies calibrated with the constant-velocity waveform, we implement the MS interaction on ions transported with the modified-velocity waveform.
 We choose a value of $\delta_m$ that minimizes $P_1$ [Fig.~\ref{fig:Fig3}(b)], and we optimize the global beam power to balance $P_0$ and $P_2$.
 For $\delta_m/(2\pi)=-15$~kHz, we measure a gate fidelity of $F=97.1(4)$\%.
-The interaction model fit to the dynamic correction transport gate data determines an uncompensated Stark shift of 150~Hz responsible for the asymmetry of the population curves at small $\delta_m$ values.
+The interaction model fit to the dynamic correction transport gate data determines an uncompensated Stark shift of 140~Hz and predicts an error of 0.0058 for our gate.
+With perfect Stark shift compensation, the expected error reduces to 0.0026; this could be reduced even further by operating at larger gate detuning with greater optical power.
 The use of fine adjustments to the moving potential's velocity allows us largely to remove the symmetry-breaking light shift effects while maintaining a smooth optical intensity ramp and therefore allows a wider range of detunings and optical intensities for the gate.